tianon/wishlist/zulip.md

 - pressing "enter" in the "new task" or "description" field on a task list should add the task and focus the field for adding another

+- polls with an enforced and well-advertised time limit (possibly "re-openable" ?)

 ## DMs

 - topics in DMs (https://github.com/zulip/zulip/issues/1555)